 In addition, Eitenne Gagnon said, “the biggest challenge for 100G testing is in the physical layer, especially the part of the CFP.”

-Although 100G network is faced with a series of challenges, and it is a fact that 100G network has been the development trend in nowadays’ networks.
-It is believed that these challenges will be overcome with the advancement of techs.
-Furthermore, if you are interested in solutions for 100G network, gigalight is here for you.
+Although the 100G network is faced with a series of challenges, and it is a fact that the 100G network has been the development trend in nowadays’ networks.
+It is believed that these challenges will be overcome with the advancement of technologies.